cyu/rack-cors/README.md

 ### Rack Configuration

-NOTE: If you're running Rails, updating in `config/application.rb` should be enough.
+NOTE: If you're running Rails, adding `config/initializers/cors.rb` should be enough.
 There is no need to update `config.ru` as well.

 In `config.ru`, configure `Rack::Cors` by passing a block to the `use` command: